bthate/sbn/docs/reconsider.rst

 and the day the Wfz law took effect (1-1-2019), i ask the prosecutor to prosecute the king for making the commiting of the above mentioned crimes (killing, torture and impotent making) possible.

-p.s.

-1) Entered in the Communications Register of the Office on 4 march 2019
-2) Your reference ``OTP-CR-117/19``